Dairy farming: Rotary parlors

-In rotary parlors, the cows are loaded one at a time onto the parlor as the whole thing rotates in a circle.
+In rotary parlors, the cows are loaded one at a time onto the parlor as it rotates in a circle.
 One milker stands near the entry to the parlor and pre-dips the teats on the udder to help prevent bacteria from entering.
 The next milker puts the machine on the cow to begin milking.
 By the time the platform has completed almost a full rotation, the cow is done milking and the unit will come off automatically.
 The last milker will post-dip her teats to protect them before entering back into the pen.
 Once this process is done, the cow will back out of the parlor and return to the barn.
 Rotary cowsheds, as they are called in New Zealand, started in the 1980s but are expensive compared to Herringbone cowshed – the older New Zealand norm.

 Automatic milker take-off

 It can be harmful to an animal for it to be over-milked past the point where the udder has stopped releasing milk.
 Consequently, the milking process involves not just applying the milker, but also monitoring the process to determine when the animal has been milked out and the milker should be removed.
 While parlor operations allowed a farmer to milk many more animals much more quickly, it also increased the number of animals to be monitored simultaneously by the farmer.
 The automatic take-off system was developed to remove the milker from the cow when the milk flow reaches a preset level, relieving the farmer of the duties of carefully watching over 20 or more animals being milked at the same time.